 How to Set Up Your Campsite With Pack Goats

-How you set your campsite with pack goats in the back country is very important for your comfort and ease, as well as your goat’s safety.
+How you set your campsite with pack goats in the back country is very important.
+Not only for your comfort and ease, but also your goat’s safety.
 It’s also critical to the impact on the camp area itself.
 Some things that need to be considered before you set your camp is sleeping, eating and “lounging.”
-I will break my camp down in those three categories as I am setting up to coexist with goats and I will need to be considerate of them, myself and the people who use this camp after me.
+I will break my camp down in those three categories as I am setting up to coexist with goats.
+I will need to be considerate of them, myself, and the people who use this camp after me.

 Lastly, let’s speak of lounging.
-Your goats will graze close to camp when you are around and they will need at least an hour in the morning and an hour in the evening to feed.
-Take them for a grazing walk, away from your campsite, to again, minimize impact.
-As far as their beds, during the day, try to keep them from digging out beds.
-One last component I’d like to mention is that horned goats seem to love to pick on at least one tree close to camp and if you let them they will strip it.
+Your goats will graze close to camp when you are around.
+They will need at least an hour in the morning and an hour in the evening to feed.
+Take them for a grazing walk away from your campsite to minimize impact.
+As far as their beds, during the day try to keep them from digging out beds.
+One last component I’d like to mention is that horned goats seem to love to pick on at least one tree close to camp.
+If you let them, they will strip it if not destroy it completely.
 Keep them away from that with the squirt bottle and if they do get one debarked, cut it down cleanly at the dirt line so we don’t leave “a trace.”
 I hope this helps and love to hear your input.
-Marc